 9. TANG Orange juice

 You didn’t think I would forget to mention TANG in a Ramadan Foods list.
 Pfft, of course, I would remember the diabetes factor of Ramadan.
 TANG or Roohafsah are the two main juices that everyone in Pakistan drinks during iftar time.
 The most famous flavor in TANG is the orange one, but TANG has come up with so many flavors it is confusing to choose one.
-Roohafsah, on the other hand, has the only one flavor, which is absolutely delicious.
+Roohafsah, on the other hand, has only one flavor, which is absolutely delicious.
 Be warned, it is really sweet and is guaranteed to diagnose you with diabetes if you don’t be careful.

 Hush!
-I know Biryani is something that is eaten so much in Pakistan that it is there at a funeral, wedding, a child’s birth or just a normal family gathering.
+I know Biryani is something that is eaten so much in Pakistan that it is there at a funeral, wedding, a child’s birth, or just a normal family gathering.
 But if you think that I will make a food listing in Pakistan and won’t add Biryani, then you are very wrong.
-So Biryani is also something that is widely eaten during Ramadan and can totally be incorporated in the list of Ramadan foods.
+So Biryani is also something that is widely eaten during Ramadan and can totally be incorporated into the list of Ramadan foods.

 So, which food you are loving this Ramadan?